-Because Airstream Life is a quarterly periodical, we may work as much as six months in advance in preparing articles for publication, a fact that contributors should bear in mind.
+Because Airstream Life is a quarterly periodical, we typically work about six months in advance of publication, a fact that contributors should bear in mind.
 Payment for articles and photography is upon publication.
 You should expect to submit a first draft and, in some cases a second draft after receiving editorial notes.
 We try to work with authors to make them successful.